jht1493/ICM-2020-Code/weeks/01_intro-ree.md

 ## Challenges
 - learning to think like the computer
   - thinking in numbers
-- understanding flow and order of operations
+  - understanding flow, order of operations
 - making the invisible visible
   - time
   - state